 Margaret Brent, landowner Out of the Attic, Alexandria Times, March 8, 2018

 In 1861, Jane Crouch and Sarah Gray opened the St. Rose Institute to educate free black girls.
 They also both taught at the Hallowell School for Girls on Alfred Street and years later, when it opened in 1920, the Parker-Gray School would be named in part in honor of Sarah Gray.

 Hannah Griffith used her status, experience, and industriousness to make a new life for her and her eight young children in the late 18th century.
 Although her husband was a Church of England pastor, life changed dramatically in 1789 when she became widowed.
 Using her experience while serving as a "deputy husband" during the American Revolutionary War, she operated the prestigious Alexandria Coffee-House, which is one of the buildings that today are part of Gadsby's Tavern Museum.

 Watch a lecture presented by Historic Alexandria Museum Educator Kristy Huettner, and read about her below.

-- Hannah Griffith: The making of a businesswoman, Part I, Out of the Attic, March 4, 2021
+- Hannah Griffith: The making of a businesswoman, Part I, Out of the Attic, Alexandria Times, March 4, 2021

 Mary and Emily Edmonson, the teen daughters of a free Black man and an enslaved woman from Maryland, made the decision to escape enslavement on the schooner Pearl in April 1848.
 Mary (15) and Emily (13) were captured, along with all 75 others on board, and held at Joseph Bruin’s slave jail on the 1700 block of Duke Street to await transport to the New Orleans slave market.
 Their story and their father's efforts to free them became a call to action for the abolitionist movement.